AlDival/quobjectcoin/docs/whitepaper.md

 # Reward schedule

 Quobjectcoins will be issued on a weekly basis.
 Beginning with 50000 tokens rewarded every week for the first 210 weeks (4.0274 years).
-Every 210 weeks the reward will be haved.
+Every 210 weeks the reward will be halved.
 Similar to bitcoin this schedule will limit the supply to a maximum of 21 million tokens.
 Every Quobjectcoin consists of 100,000,000 Quox (1 with 8 zeroes or 100 Million.)
 The first issue will be 1st August 2020.

 # Reward distribution